 McKenzie Music Therapy Hospice Fund

-Examples of projects funded:
+Some examples of projects funded:

-- music therapy study outside New Zealand, with a recognised music therapist at a hospice or palliative care facility;
+- music therapy study outside New Zealand, with a recognised music therapist at a hospice or palliative care facility

 - presentations by overseas music therapy experts/specialists in palliative and hospice care

 - provision of resources within a hospice or for use in a community-based palliative care programme

 Currently 25% of the annual income generated by the grant is designated for use by Te Omanga Hospice, Lower Hutt, provided satisfactory programmes, projects or initiatives are agreed with Music Therapy New Zealand.

 Te Omanga Hospice

 Over the course of the grant period the MT service has been impacted by the Covid Pandemic.
 Inability to meet face to face and an increased need and demand for psychosocial care in the community, (especially with children who are anxious) are compounded by the Pandemic.
 This has meant the Music Therapist has had to adapt and change how the therapies have been delivered.